DreamCloud-Development/dreamdoc/docs/welcome.md

 ---
 sidebar_position: 1
+id: welcome
+title: Welcome
 ---

-# Welcome to the DreamCLoud.dev Documentation Website !
+# Welcome !
+Hi !
+I'm glad to see you here.
+Now, all of our projects are indev, but see you soon !